W1llDu/elements/README.md

 From there, you can setup damage rotations against enemies of varying toughness, and calculate potential damage output.
 Additionally, `elements` compares old rotations to newer ones, allowing you to easily keep track of what combination has provided the highest sustained damage.

-Here is a simple example that defines two similar characters, two lineups, and runs different damage calculations on both.
+Here is a simple example that defines a character with a set of weapons/skills and a lineup.
+Then, a calculation is run using the lineup to display the output of the rotation.

 ```
 #lang racket